MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/prntfont/ns-prntfont-_printifi32.md

 #### FM_INFO_8BPP

 Indicates that a glyph bitmap has a color depth of eight bits per pixel.
 The current version of GDI will ignore this setting as it does not support color fonts.

+#### FM_INFO_16BPP

+Indicates that a glyph bitmap has a color depth of 16 bits per pixel.
+The current version of GDI will ignore this setting as it does not support color fonts.

+#### FM_INFO_24BPP

+Indicates that a glyph bitmap has a color depth of 24 bits per pixel.
+The current version of GDI will ignore this setting as it does not support color fonts.

+#### FM_INFO_32BPP

+Indicates that a glyph bitmap has a color depth of 32 bits per pixel.
+The current version of GDI will ignore this setting as it does not support color fonts.

 #### FM_INFO_90DEGREE_ROTATIONS